 You can apply for a credit card in person, such as at a bank branch or retail location.
 Or, you may apply over the phone.
 Most credit card issuers also offer online applications, which add convenience to the process.

-How to Apply for a Credit Card: What Information Is Required
+How to Apply for a Credit Card in 3 Steps

 While application requirements will depend on the credit card issuer, what you need to apply for a credit card generally includes: